What Happened To Hot Potato Cafe From Kitchen Nightmares?

 The Kellers never opened another restaurant

 After closing Hot Potato Cafe, the Kellers moved on with their lives.
 It doesn't appear that any of them opened another restaurant.
 Kathryn Keller's Facebook profile says that she's employed by Southwest Airlines as a supervisor and moved to Hawaii, but her LinkedIn doesn't mention Hot Potato Cafe.
-Erin and Claire's social media is pretty quiet, with little reference to their work.
+Erin and Claire's social media accounts are pretty quiet, with little reference to their work.

 Danielle's name appears in some Reddit threads, with fans of the show feeling sympathy for the young head chef and wondering what happened to her after the show aired.
 "I think she was the most reasonable and passionate person in that family," posted one Redditor, curious about her circumstances.